Obesity: General Considerations

 1. BMI:

 1) Measurement: The patient should be barefoot and in light clothing for all anthropometric measurements.
 To calculate BMI, weight expressed in kilograms is divided by the square of the body height in meters (kg/m2).
-Most calculators allow changing between metric and standard systems (eg, calculator from the US National Heart, Lung, and Blood Institute).
+Most calculators allow changing between metric and standard systems (eg, calculator from the United States National Heart, Lung, and Blood Institute).

 2) Limitations: BMI is not a direct measure of body fat, cardiovascular risk, or health.
 It does not indicate body fat distribution or account for muscle mass (it overestimates body fat in muscular individuals and can underestimate body fat in people who have lost muscle mass [sarcopenic obesity]).
 BMI is less accurate in certain populations (eg, the elderly, people with physical disability, people <18 years of age, people with severe obesity, pregnant women, and patients with ascites or severe edema).
 It also overestimates or underestimates body fat in certain ethnic groups (eg, Indigenous peoples, South Asians, Chinese).